On the Brahmaputra’s Islets, Health Care Is as Unreliable as the Ground Underfoot

 Under the National Health Mission, primary health centres (PHCs) were established for every 30,000 people in rural areas and every 20,000 in hilly, tribal, and/or desert areas.
 As per the norms, there must also be one sub-centre for every 5,000 people in plain areas and for every 3,000 people in hilly, tribal, and/or desert areas.
 Assam’s 14 districts along the Brahmaputra have 52 PHCs and 132 sub-centres, but that is merely one PHC per more than 42,000 people and one sub-centre per more than 18,000.
 These numbers are alarming, to say the least, and lead to severely compromised health for residents, particularly those already isolated by the river that surrounds their homes.

 “Majority of people go to the district hospital in Dhubri or Guwahati when their condition is serious.
 Otherwise, they take medicines from pharmacies which are everywhere.
 Nobody knows if they are registered or not.
-There are many quack doctors or babas as well,” Mannan says.
+There are many quack doctors or babas as well,” says Abdul Mannan, of the Xeuji Foundation in Dhubri, a health-focused NGO.

 “Most of the sub-centres at char villages are either closed or not equipped with mandatory auxiliary nurse midwife and health workers,” he adds.
 “There is no survey to know how many people with disease live without treatment or how many die without getting proper treatment.”